garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_071.png"
- alt=""
- imagewidth="w-100"
+ alt="The weekly blogging habit asks students to publish at least one blog post about their work in our class every week, often with prompts.
+Our goals are to help students surface issues and triumphs, develop a track record and online identity, practice storytelling, and hone signals." imagewidth="w-100"
  >

- *The weekly blogging habit asks students to publish at least one blog post about their work in our class every week, often with prompts.
-Our goals are to help students surface issues and triumphs, develop a track record and online identity, practice storytelling, and hone signals.*

  </ImageCaption>